Appendix C: Procedures of the Subcommittee on Student Conduct for Law Students

 6. § 4.06 Service of papers upon Respondent shall be accomplished by delivery to Respondent personally or by regular mail to Respondent's current local address specified in College of Law records.
 If mailed at a time when regular semester classes are not in session, a copy shall be mailed to any permanent address specified in College of Law records.
 If Respondent has notified the Dean of his or her Counsel's name and address, a copy shall be mailed to Counsel at the specified address.

-7. § 4.07 Violation means conduct proscribed by University Regulation relating to student conduct or by the College of Law Code of Student Responsibility.
+7. § 4.07 Violation means conduct proscribed by university Regulation relating to student conduct or by the College of Law Code of Student Responsibility.

 Part D. Administrative Procedures

 1. § 5.01 Preliminary Determination.
 Upon receipt of information regarding a possible violation by a law student, the Dean may informally gather such additional information as will facilitate a preliminary determination of how to proceed.
-If the Dean determines that a possible Violation has occurred, he or she shall issue a Formal Notice unless it appears that the interests of the student involved and of the College of Law and University would be best served by counseling the student.
+If the Dean determines that a possible violation has occurred, he or she shall issue a Formal Notice unless it appears that the interests of the student involved and of the College of Law and university would be best served by counseling the student.

 2. § 5.02 Notice to Respondent; Reply and Action.
-The Dean shall arrange for Service of the Formal Notice upon Respondent, together with copies of relevant University Regulations and College of Law Disciplinary Rules and shall call particular attention to Respondent's right to Counsel and an Adviser and right to reply.
+The Dean shall arrange for Service of the Formal Notice upon Respondent, together with copies of relevant university Regulations and College of Law Disciplinary Rules and shall call particular attention to Respondent's right to Counsel and an Adviser and right to reply.
 Upon a request for an opportunity to reply, submitted to the Dean in person or by telephone or letter within three (3) business days of the date upon which the Formal Notice was personally delivered or five (5) business days of the date upon which the Formal Notice was mailed, the Dean shall set a date for the reply and the manner in which it shall be received and shall so notify Respondent.
 In the reply, Respondent may present evidence in rebuttal of the summary of facts contained in the Formal Notice and instead or in addition may provide information bearing upon the propriety of Informal Resolution.
 If no reply is made, the Dean shall designate a Secretary and refer the Formal Notice to the Secretary.
 If a reply is made, the Dean upon consideration of it may withdraw the preliminary determination of a possible Violation, attempt Informal Resolution, or designate a Secretary and refer the Formal Notice to the Secretary.
 If a Formal Notice is referred to the Secretary, the Dean shall arrange for Service upon Respondent of notification of this referral and of the Secretary's name, address and telephone number.

 3. § 5.03 Investigation.
 The Secretary shall identify and interview available Witnesses and shall identify and obtain relevant and available real or documentary evidence.
 Statements of Witnesses or summaries of interviews shall be prepared or obtained and preserved.
 Respondent shall have the right to submit statements or real or documentary evidence to the Secretary and to suggest people whom the Secretary should interview.
 Upon completion of the investigation, the Secretary shall prepare and submit a Report to the Dean accompanied by all statements, summaries and real and documentary evidence obtained or prepared by the Secretary.